kubereboot/kured/README.md

 ```
 > NB the `-` at the end of the command is important - it instructs
 > `kubectl` to remove that annotation entirely.

+### Automatic Unlock

+In exceptional circumstances (especially when used with cluster-autoscaler) a node
+which holds lock might be killed thus annotation will stay there for ever.

+Using `--annotationTTL=30m` will allow other nodes to take over if TTL has expired (in this case 30min) and continue reboot process.

 ## Building